 Due diligence is key to insurance claims

 About a year ago we pruned a large Siberian elm that was close to a customer’s home.
-The tree was hanging part over their house, part over their deck, and part over their neighbour’s house.
+The tree was hanging part over their house, part over their deck, and part over their neighbour’s house (read more about the neighbours tree).
 While Siberian elms aren’t prized trees, this was a mature one and added to the look and appeal of the property.
 Understandably, the customer wanted to keep the tree and decided to get it pruned as to not incur tree damage to their property.
 The focus of pruning was to hone in on hazardous branches, particularly those that were dead and dying.

 Effectiveness of pruning